Existing customer? Login

 • Any combination of these

-From origin to destination, there is only one Bill of Lading because the sole carrier is responsible for moving the shipment through each leg of the journey.
+From origin to destination, the contracted carrier issues only one Bill of Lading because they’re responsible for moving the shipment through each leg of the journey.

 Let’s look at an example.
-If a business wants to send cargo from Sydney, Australia, to London in the UK, the shipment needs to move through several modes.
+If a business wants to send cargo from Sydney, Australia, to London in the UK, the shipment needs to move through two or more modes.

-First, the carrier will pack the cargo in Sydney and move it by truck to the port of departure.
+First, the carrier will pack the cargo in Sydney and move it by truck to the shipping port.
 This is most likely the Port of Botany.
-Then the carrier will load the cargo onto the vessel, and the freight will move to the Port of London.
+Then, it goes to a cargo ship, and the freight will move to the Port of London.

 The carrier unloads the cargo from the discharging vessel onto trucks.
 The shipment travels by truck to the consignee and its final destination in London.
-However, if the final destination is elsewhere in the UK, the cargo may first need to travel by rail.
+On the other hand, if the final destination is elsewhere in the UK, the cargo may need to travel by different transport modes, such as railway or truck.

-Regardless of what modes the cargo uses, there is still only one contract for the whole process.
+Regardless of what modes the cargo uses, you maintain one contract throughout the process.

-Some shipping companies have all modes of transport available to them.
-That makes it really simple to work with them to send cargo.
+Some shipping companies, acting as multimodal transport operators, have all modes of transport available to them.
+This makes it really simple to work with them to send cargo as they coordinate the entire journey under a single contract.

 Those shipping with an agent may also use this shipping method.
 The shipper holds the single contract while the agent does all the negotiations behind the scenes.
 The agent also takes care of coordinating loading, unloading, and delays.